rails/rails/README.md

 The _**View layer**_ is composed of "templates" that are responsible for providing appropriate representations of your application's resources.
 Templates can come in a variety of formats, but most view templates are HTML with embedded Ruby code (ERB files).
-Views are typically rendered to generate a controller response, or to generate the body of an email.
+Views are typically rendered to generate a controller response or to generate the body of an email.
 In Rails, View generation is handled by [Action View](actionview/README.rdoc).

 ## Frameworks and libraries